shardrv/pbd-gmm/README.md

 Now all your trajectories are read and displayed in the jupyter file.

+### Stored values in files

+Navigating to the folder */home/hulk/Documents/waypoints/* you will find two files *f1.txt* and *f2.txt*.

+These files contain the saved values of the SIGMA and MU values as well as each trajectory points.

+Check it out to plot the Gaussians and the reconstructed trajectory by editing the values in the *Display_Gaussians.m* file. *This file uses the *plot_gaussian_ellipsoid.m* file also enclosed in the repo*

 *This work is a combined effort of the Computer Vision and Robotics Laborartory at the University of Alberta under the supervision of Dr. Martin Jagersand.*